Reason for jaw clenching. Bruxism in adults: a harmless condition or a dangerous problem

 • dizziness and ringing in the ears;

-• constant feeling of tiredness, drowsiness;
+• constant feeling of fatigue, drowsiness;

 • discomfort in the sinuses;